maxwell150/data-processing/README.txt

-## Programming Assignment 1: Data Preparation and Understanding
+## Data Preparation and Understanding
-# This repository contains the code and result of the Assignment
+The data is from the “Stanford Dogs” dataset (http://vision.stanford.edu/aditya86/ImageNetDogs/) for all our 4 programming assignments.
+There are a total of 120 classes
+(dog breeds).
+The number of images for each class ranges from 148 to 252.
 #   The classess contained are: Chihuahua, Japanese_spaniel, Maltese_dog, Pekinese

 ##  Questions